Back to top

 Weighted number of respondents who answered "always" or "often" to the following question:

-When you see your [fill fd_type] or someone else in their office, how often do they involve you as much as you want to be in decisions about your care and treatment?
+When you have an appointment with your [fill fd_type] or someone else in their office, how often do they involve you as much as you want to be in decisions about your care and treatment?

 - Always